Loading

 Conditions of Entry

 All visitors must follow the conditions of entry.
-This includes enhanced safety measures such as physical distancing and screening measures.
+This includes enhanced screening measures.

 If you do not follow the conditions of entry, including safety measures and instructions from staff, we may refuse or terminate your visit.
 This may negatively impact your future visits.

-Health screening measures are regularly reviewed and updated and can change at short notice. based on the COVID-19 environment, public health advice and applicable health orders.
+We regularly review and update Health screening measures, which may change at short notice based on public health advice and health orders.

 Visiting an immigration detention facility

-- visitors must perform hand hygiene before and after a visit (hand sanitiser is available); and
+• visitors must perform hand hygiene before and after a visit (hand sanitiser is available)

 For visiting hours, contact the relevant immigration detention facility.